giovanaoliveira78/sql-studies/Scripts SQL/scripts.md

 -- IN
 SELECT * FROM products WHERE price IN (800,550) -- Aqui da pra passar os valores exatos direto SELECT * FROM products WHERE category IN ('image') -- Também funciona com texto

+-- ORDER BY
+SELECT * FROM products ORDER BY price -- Ordena os produtos por preço, por padrão ordena por crescente/ascendente (ASC) do menor para o maior

+-- DESC (descrescente) do maior para o menor
+SELECT * FROM products ORDER BY price DESC

+--  WHERE + ORDER BY
+SELECT * FROM products WHERE category = 'audio' ORDER BY price ASC

+-- ORDER BY com texto
+SELECT * FROM products ORDER BY name